Super-Protocol/docs/faq/index.md

 ## What is Super Protocol?
 Super Protocol combines blockchain with the most advanced confidential computing technologies on the market to create a universal decentralized cloud computing platform.
 Super Protocol thus offers a Web3 alternative to traditional cloud service providers and makes it possible for anyone to contribute to the development of innovative technologies for the future Internet.

 A modern ecosystem owned by a large cloud service provider may offer hundreds of services, but nevertheless it is a closed ecosystem.
-Super Protocol's permissionless community-driven nature allows for a potentially unlimited combinations of computational capacity, public and private data, and innovative services, integrated into the same open protocol.
+Super Protocol's permissionless community-driven nature allows for potentially unlimited combinations of computational capacity, public and private data, and innovative services, integrated into the same open protocol.

 Key points: